 How to Treat Vertigo

 Like most illnesses, vertigo is a condition that takes time to get rid of.
 And because it is unpredictable, it is hard to prevent as well.
 There are different types of vertigo too.
-The most common type is benign paroxysmal vertigo which can be treated.
+The most common type is benign paroxysmal vertigo which has been said can be treated successfully.
 Benign paroxysmal positional vertigo occurs with head movement, which is what I experienced.
-While I experienced extreme dizziness, I was fortunate to have not had migraines, vomiting, or ringing of the ears.
-The treatments that I found helpful in curing my own vertigo are as follows:
+While I experienced extreme dizziness, I was fortunate to have not had migraines, vomiting, or ringing in the ears.
+While I cannot speak for everyone, the treatments that I found helpful in curing my own vertigo are as follows:

 - Lay on the bed on your back, so that your head is hanging over the edge in a vertical position.
 Stay there for 10-30 seconds.
 Repeat this position several times a day.
 This exercise surprisingly helped me more than anything else.